wp-plugins/wp-photo-album-plus/trunk/readme.txt

 == Changelog ==

+= 1.8.4 =
+* Browsing photos and the slideshow are merged.
+You can now easily switch between them.
+This also fixes the scrolling issue.
+* Fix to prevent loading stylesheet more than once.
+* Fixed an HTML error where photo description or name contained newline characters.
+* Added optional parameters to wppa_get_albums() to make its use more flexible.
+See: tags.txt.
+* Improved security of wppa_get_albums()

 = 1.8.3 =
 * You can now link a album title and coverphoto to a WP page as opposed to the album's content.
 The album's content will still be reacheable by the View- and Slideshow links.